-- Difficulty performing familiar tasks
+- Difficulty performing your regular daily tasks

-- Changes in mood
+- Changes in mood and behaviour

 - Loss of initiative